mlcgp/buildfolio/README.md

 ## Backlog

+- Capital allocation module
-- Portfolio visualization module
+- Portfolio backtest/visualization module
 - Portfolio performance module
-- Black Litterman optimization process
-- Hierarchical optimization process
+- Hierarchical Risk Parity optimization process
 - Monte Carlo optimization process
 - CVaR optimization process
-- Backtesting module
 - Omega Ratio
 - Sortino Ratio

-*Disclaimer: This is not trading or investment advice.*
+**Disclosure**:

+*This is not professional trading or investment advice.
+Investors are reminded that they should seek advice from a registered broker or financial advisor before making any investment decisions.
+This material is considered general information, and is not to be relied on as a formal investment recommendation.*